ygtcskn/aws-unemployment-nowcasting/README.md

 python scripts/upload_raw_to_s3.py
 ```

-After cloning the repository on an EC2 instance, configure AWS access and place the OECD unemployment file at `data/raw/unemp/unemp_raw.csv`.
+After cloning the repository on EC2, configure AWS access and copy the OECD unemployment file from S3 to `data/raw/unemp/unemp_raw.csv`.
 Then run:

 ```bash
 python -m venv .venv